 The second section features shorter articles of general interest such as contributions from educators and students about hands-on experiences in the classroom, book reviews, opinion pieces, lectures, and professional development reports.
 The contributions in this section are editorially reviewed and are not sent for external review.
 Items for the second section are normally under 2000 words.

 For section 2, the editorial board will select a maximum of 10 abstracts from the proposals that have been submitted and invite the authors to provide full papers to NJLTL, after which the papers will undergo editorial treatment.

 Please, submit your abstract by 1 February 2023 to: firstname.lastname@example.org When submitting your abstract, we ask you to include:

 - Up to six keywords,

 - An abstract of the article (450-550 words),

 If your article is to be published in the journal’s first section, your abstract should present your research questions, your theoretical framework and, if you present results of empirical research, your methodological approach.

-- Submission deadline for full articles: 1 March 2023
+- Deadline for submission of articles: 1 December 2023

 - Peer-review sent to authors: 1 February 2024